Q: How to fix 'Windows Can't find a System Image on This Computer' Error?

 "This past day, I've encountered the issue on my computer where I am unable to run a system image on the windows 10 system.
 There is this error that the system can't find a system image on this computer.
 The problem is that system image backup is stored on this computer hard drive, rather than any other external drive.
 I want to know if there is any way to resolve this issue completely, if yes then I want to know the easiest steps to do so, plus I wish to know about the error in details.

-Windows may surprise you with multiple errors that you would find really hard to deal with.
-Still there is no need to panic, you can surely resolve this issue and can perform a system restore on your computer.
+Windows may surprise you with multiple errors that you would find hard to deal with.
+Still, there is no need to panic, you can surely resolve this issue and can perform a system restore on your computer.
 There are two primary ways to solve this error, which are mentioned in the guide.
-In this guide you will also have an overview of the error which will let you know about the error in details.
-You will certainly know some of the common reasons behind this error ‘Windows Can’t find a System Image on This Computer’.
-Getting aware of the error will enable you to tackle this problem in future.
+In this guide, you will also have an overview of the error which will let you know about the error in detail.
+You will certainly know some of the common reasons behind this error 'Windows Can't find a System Image on This Computer'.
+Getting aware of the error will enable you to tackle this problem in the future.
 So, follow the guide carefully to get yourself out of this devastating situation.

 Step 1: change system image folder as "Windowsimagesbackup"